Informfully/Informfully.github.io/docs/deliberative.md

 Articles in the majority party's news must mention at least one member of the majority/governing party, and they must not mention any minority or opposition party.
 Minority party news features at least one minority/opposition party.
 Other political news consists of articles on various political topics, without mentioning any specific majority or minority parties or foreign political parties.
-The list size of EPD determined the number of recommended articles, with a slice value used for grouping and interleaving non-political articles.
+The list size of EPD determined the number of recommended articles, with a slice value used to group and interleave non-political articles.

 ## Source